The Cyber Stars Initiative

 Why do we Need Cyber Stars?

 Cyber Security has been identified by both the UK Government and European Union as the single greatest threat to many businesses.
-The average cost of an effective cyber attack is now in excess of $1 million.
+The average cost of an effective cyber attack is now in excess of $1 million to a large business, to include Billions paid out in fraudulent invoices.
+The average cost of a successful spear phishing incident could cost a small business over $15,000.

 The fact that both the volume of cyber crime and the financial impact of that crime has risen significantly each year since 2008, acts as clear proof that existing awareness schemes are not working.
-Traditionally, cyber security focus has been on IT professionals, executives and infrastructure.
-Most organisations now have competent and qualified cyber security staff in place and we are increasingly aware of the critical infrastructure requirements supported by excellent schemes such as Cyber Essentials.
+Traditionally, cyber security focus has been on IT professionals, executives and technology.
+Most organisations now have competent and qualified cyber security staff in place and we are increasingly aware of the critical infrastructure requirements.
 Therefore, the question remains, why do we continue to struggle to cope with cyber crime?
-The response is clear:
+The response is complex, yet there are some clear considerations:

 - Research indicates that as few as 10% of cyber attacks are actually a result of infrastructure inadequacies.
 The primary cause of cyber security breaches within a business environment is human error, most frequently caused by a lack of general cyber security awareness and the confidence to respond.